It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 There are usually many clauses in the fine print.

-The advertising may say $1k* off, but that “*” sign means for a select few PWCs and the one you want is not usually that machine.
+The advertising may say $1k* off, but that “*” sign means for a select few and the one you want is not usually that machine.

 10. Don’t Just Buy On Price

-I know a sales guy saying not to buy on price is absurd, but I can explain.
+I know a sales guy saying not to buy on price is absurd, but I can explain!

 It’s easy to boil things down to numbers because that is what we all know.
 But, only focusing on numbers can leave out many other factors you need to consider.